-5. Co-occurring Disorders: Mental Health and Substance Use Disorders Prevention of crisis t Knowledge, skills, and ability for competency raining Possible Trainings (All of these trainings should be from the Crisis Care perspective) Knowledge: Have a basic understate Addiction, treatment of Assisted Treatment of Prevention, treatment of Experience of people of Experience of people of Understand Harm Reconstruction Compassion, open and listening, and cultural of Foster individual choice of Provide Culturally relevative in Experience of Provide Culturally relevative in Experience of Experience lence of trauma in the lived with co-occurring disorders. luction.
-Inships based on respect, d honest communication, active humility.
-It is and self-determination.
-Independent on the role of the background, age, and gender in d improving prevention, ery.
-If y beliefs and values that work Understanding of most common cooccurring disorders and conditions Co-occurring mental health substance use conditions Stages of Changes Disease model of addiction Impact of behavioral health conditions on family and/or support networks Harm Reduction Models Recovery Action Planning Relapse prevention Medication assisted treatment Community resources Recovery Capital principles Navigation of behavioral health systems of care want.
+Prevention of crisis training 5.
+Co-occurring Disorders: Mental Health and Substance Use Disorders Knowledge, skills, and ability for competency Possible Trainings (All of these trainings should be from the Crisis Care perspective) Knowledge: Have a basic understanding of the Disease Model of Addiction, treatment approaches such as Medication Assisted Treatment (MAT), and the difference between prevention, treatment, and recovery.
+Understand the prevalence of trauma in the lived experience of people with co-occurring disorders.
+Understand harm reduction.
+Skills: Create healing relationships based on respect, compassion, open and honest communication, active listening, and cultural humility.
+Foster individual choice and self-determination.
+Use active listening and empathic listening skills.
+Provide culturally relevant education on the role of cultural identity, ethnic background, age, and gender in creating resiliency and improving prevention, treatment, and recovery.
+Help individuals identify beliefs and values that work against their recoveries.
+Use questions to help individuals identify and move through their fears and get in touch with the life they want.
+Understanding of most common cooccurring disorders and conditions Co-occurring mental health substance use conditions Stages of changes Disease model of addiction Impact of behavioral health conditions on family and/or support networks Harm reduction models Recovery action planning Relapse prevention Medication assisted treatment Community resources Recovery capital principles Navigation of behavioral health systems of care Abilities: empowerment.
+Approach every interaction be non-judgmental.
+Meet people where they a Provide peer support servitor treatment.
+Respect the individual's conditional the stages of Conditional the stages of Condition Planning to support Embrace all pathways to response to the stages of Conditional the stag e the substance use system, public and receive the services they want.
+Change, Recovery Capital, and Recovery individuals in their recoveries. ecovery. ng warning signs, symptoms, and